 You can set up the app so that you can get alerts for five different locations.
 You can also share these alerts with your loved ones using social media shares, e-mail, or SMS messages.
 More importantly, you can rely on the app to tell you what to do before, during, and after such an event.

 For instance, you get an alert warning you of a possible flash flood.
 You can easily find information on what to do during floods.
 The app will tell you to evacuate and head to the nearest safe shelter.

 The FEMA app will also help you prepare for emergencies with checklists that ensure you have everything you need for such things as:

 - Emergency kit

 - Emergency family plan

 But if you don’t know how to tie these knots, or even if you don’t know what they look like, then Knots 3D will come in handy.
-This app will show you how to make any kind of knot.
+This app will show you how to make any knot.

-Knots 3D uses step-by-step and easy to follow instructions done in 3D.
+Knots 3D uses step-by-step and easy-to-follow instructions done in 3D.
 You can rotate, zoom in, or adjust the speed of the animation at any time.
-This way, you can follow at your own pace, and even see things up close.
+This way, you can follow at your own pace and even see things up close.

 Not only that, but you will also learn what kinds of knots you need to do depending on the situation.
 The knots are filed under categories such as camping, boating, and climbing, to make it easier for you to find one for every activity.